 1230 Lincoln Drive

 Carbondale, Illinois 62901

 For telephone inquiries, please call (618) 536-2364 and refer to the program you're inquiring about.
 The ECE fax number is (618) 453-7972 and email address is email@example.com.

 Enrollment and Graduation Data

-In the Fall Semester of 2017, the undergraduate enrollment was 195 and the graduate enrollment was 83 students.
+In the Fall Semester of 2019, the undergraduate enrollment was 162 and the graduate enrollment was 83 students.
 There were 74 undergraduate degrees and 31 graduate degrees conferred.